Brexia: Taxonomy

 Brexia is a deviant genus, that was assigned early on to the Brexiaceae or Brexioideae, together with two other enigmatic, monotypic genera, Ixerba and Roussea.
 The common characters between these taxa are few and are shared with many other Pentapetalae.
-These common characters include that they are all small trees or shrubs with simple leathery evergreen leaves, with an entire or serrated margin, and pentamerous flowers set individually or in cymes in the axil of the leaves.
-Botanist have differed on the rank and placement of these three genera.
+These common characteristics include that they are all small trees or shrubs with simple leathery evergreen leaves, with an entire or serrated margin, and pentamerous flowers set individually or in cymes in the axil of the leaves.
+Botanists have differed on the rank and placement of these three genera.
 They have by some authors also been assigned to the Escalloniaceae, Saxifragaceae, Grossulariaceae, and the Hydrangeaceae.
 Genetic data indicate that the three genera are not each other's closest relatives, in fact are not closely related at all.
 Ixerba has now been included in the Strasburgeriaceae.
-Roussea is most related to Carpodetus, Cuttsia and Abrophyllum, that are nowadays combined in the family Rousseaceae, the sister group of the Campanulaceae, and together representing the basic branche of the Asterales.
-Brexia is closely related to the large celastracean genera Pleurostylia and Elaeodendron.
+Roussea is most related to Carpodetus, Cuttsia and Abrophyllum, that are nowadays combined in the family Rousseaceae, the sister group of the Campanulaceae, and together representing the basic branches of the Asterales.
+Brexia is closely related to the large Celastraceae genera Pleurostylia and Elaeodendron.

 Taxonomic history

 Francisco Noronha described the genus Brexia before his death in 1788, although this name was only properly published by Thouars in 1806.
 Jean-Baptiste Lamarck described the same species as Venana madagascariensis in 1797.
 In 1823, John Bellenden Ker Gawler assigned this taxon to Brexia, creating the combination Brexia madagascariensis.
 Later, Brexia (the nomen conservandum) was given priority over Venana (nomen rejectum).
-In 1902 William Hemsley described Thomassetia seychellarum based on a specimen from the Seychelles, but this name was later synonymised with Brexia madagascariensis.
+In 1902, William Hemsley described Thomassetia seychellarum based on a specimen from the Seychelles, but this name was later synonymised with Brexia madagascariensis.

 Modern classification

-Brexia is together with Polycardia sister to a clade containing of Elaeodendron and Pleurostylia, and less related to the other Celastraceae.
+Brexia is together with Polycardia sister to a clade containing Elaeodendron and Pleurostylia, and less related to the other Celastraceae.
 Opinions differ about the number of species in Brexia.
 Sometimes B. madagascariensis is regarded as a species with a large variability, but other authors distinguish as many as twelve species.
 Populations outside Madagascar are sometimes regarded as separate taxa.
 Those on the coast of continental Africa with inflorescences that have few flowers and large fruits are referred to as var. mossambicensis, while those growing at higher elevations on the Seychelles characterised by small pinkish petals and small fruits are separated as B. madagascariensis ssp. microcarpa or alternatively B. microcarpa.
 B. madagascariensis is also spread along the East coast of Madagascar.
-All other putative taxa occur on Madagascar only, mostly with very limited distributions.
+All other putative taxa occur in Madagascar only, mostly with very limited distributions.
 These include: